-St. Stephen's SCHOOL Headteacher / Principal Elizabeth Bachour

-Chair of Governors Alice Bishop

-Network manager / other LGFL

-technical support CITL (Click on It)

-Date this policy was 06/09/2024 Crystal

-reviewed and by whom Taylor, School Business

-Leader

-Date of next review and by Autumn 2025 Crystal

-whom Taylor, School Business

-Leader
+LeaderDate of next review and byAutumn2025Crystal St. tephen's school Headteacher / Principal Elizabeth Bachour Jest Contendedtechnical supportCITL (Click on It)Date this policy was reviewed and by whom06/09/2024Crystal Taylor, SchoolDate of next review and by Date of next review and byDate of next review and by Chair of Governors Alice Bishop Jt.
+School Date this policy was reviewed and by whom 06/09/2024 Crystal Taylor, School Business Leader Date of next review and by Autumn 2025 Crystal Crys Network manager / other LGFL reviewed and by whomTaylor, School BusinessLeaderDate of next review and byAutumn2025Crystal technical support CITL (Click on It) reviewed and by whomTaylor, School BusinessLeaderDate of next review and byAutumn2025Crystal Date this policy was 06/09/2024 Crystal Date of next review and by Autumn 2025 Crystal reviewed and by whom Taylor, School Business Leader whom Taylor, School Business Date of next review and by Autumn 2025 Crystal Leader whom Taylor, School Business Leader